Affiliate Marketing vs Dropshipping – which is easier, more profitable and which should I pick as my online business model?

 Well, you’re in the right place.
 This website is dedicated to bringing you tips and tools to make your own Affiliate Marketing success.
 Check out some of my other articles to see if it’s a fit for you.

 While you’re here, here’s how I believe affiliate marketing should be started.
 You need to generate traffic, convert traffic and retain traffic.
 To generate traffic?
 Well there’s free and paid traffic (traffic is effectively eyeballs on your site, people visiting your site).
 I recommend people attempt to master ‘free’ traffic such as Search Engine Optimisation (SEO) or Social Media before trying paid traffic.
 This is simply because though the word ‘free’ can be a misnomer, as at least it will take up a considerable amount of your time and possibly money, it will most likely be cheaper than paying a Google Adwords or Facebook ads to direct traffic to your site, which can be a very fast way to spend your budget.
 Converting Traffic is a real technique and can involve persuasive sales copy or videos, split testing, or just really good content, be it written, graphical, video or other.
-Retaining traffic is a sometimes neglected question – this means retaining a customer’s details such as their email, and then following them up with a drip campaign or other method using an autoresponder (see my articles under autoresponder-tools for more information on this highly effective technique).
+Retaining traffic is a sometimes neglected question – this means retaining a customer’s details such as their email, and then following them up with a drip campaign or other method using an autoresponder (see my articles under affiliate marketing tools for more information on this highly effective technique).
 The benefit is that you can now sell to your customers without needing to generate traffic in the first place – all you need is to send out an email.

 Bonus – Combining Affiliate Marketing and Dropshipping